csev/dj4e/assn/dj4e_ads1.md

 If the `makemigrations` works and `migrate` fails, you may have an error in the `DATABASE` section of your `settings.py`.
 You can edit your `settings.py` and rerun the `migrate` until it works.

+Somtimes `migrations` or `makemigrations` takes up to a few minutes - if they are running and not showning any errors - please be patient.
+If the migrations process is interrupted - you might need to drop your MySQL tables and run the migrations again - instructions are shown below to drop the databases tables so you can run the migrations on a fresh database.

 (10) If you restart your web application, there won't be many working urls.
 Try these two to see if you have the home code working properly: